 NOTE: The LI aspects on providing the encryption keys to the VPLMN is not considered as part of this solution and solution#5 can be reused to address LI.

-Editor's Note: How this solution is aligned with the architectural assumption in clause 4 is FFS.
+NOTE 2: How the solution is aligned with the architectural assumption in clause 4 is not addressed in the present document.

 6.13.3 Evaluation